MoCapAnything V2: End-to-End Motion Capture for Arbitrary Skeletons: Experiments

 \subsection{GL-GMHA Attention Analysis}

 Table~\ref{tab:exp_gmha} evaluates the effectiveness of the Global-Local extension to graph-guided attention.

-The ablation confirms the value of the alternating design.
-Removing graph biases entirely (``Full Attn'') yields the worst results on most metrics, as the model loses the structural inductive bias that encodes joint relationships.
-The original uniform GMHA~\cite{gat2025anytop}, which attends globally in every layer, is a strong baseline but does not explicitly model kinematic-chain locality.
-The ``All-local'' variant, which restricts attention to ancestor paths in every layer, can capture intra-branch dependencies but loses cross-branch coordination, with its angle error on Zoo-Rare jumping to $16.91^{\circ}$ and on Zoo-Unseen to $10.37^{\circ}$, well above Ours.
-Our alternating GL-GMHA achieves consistently lower angle error than uniform GMHA across all four splits, by interleaving the two attention patterns at every pair of layers, validating that kinematic-chain locality and skeleton-global coordination are \emph{complementary} rather than redundant.
+The ``All-local'' variant, which restricts attention to ancestor paths at every layer, performs worst overall: it captures intra-branch dependencies but loses cross-branch coordination, with angle error jumping to $16.97^{\circ}$ on Zoo-Rare and $11.60^{\circ}$ on Zoo-Unseen.
+Removing graph biases entirely (``Full Attn'') trails uniform GMHA~\cite{gat2025anytop}, indicating that the structural inductive bias on joint relationships matters; uniform GMHA attends globally in every layer but does not explicitly model kinematic-chain locality.
+Our alternating GL-GMHA consistently outperforms uniform GMHA across all four splits, validating that kinematic-chain locality and skeleton-global coordination are \emph{complementary} rather than redundant.